-Piña pitched in 312 big-league games from 1968 to 1974, starting just seven times.
-He then went back to Mexico, where he was a very effective starter in both summer and winter ball.
+Piña pitched in 314 big-league games from 1968 to 1978, starting just seven times.
+After 1974 he then went back to Mexico, where he was a very effective starter in both summer and winter ball.
 His best season was the summer of 1978, highlighted by a perfect game on July 12.
 His 21-4, 1.94 record earned him a final two-game stint in the majors that September.
 Horacio then pitched on in Mexico through 1980 until he hurt his shoulder.
 He entered his homeland’s Baseball Hall of Fame in 1988.

-Horacio’s father was Roberto Piña Trujillo, a corn mill operator on a communal farm called Ejido las Maravillas.
-On March 12, 1945, the fourth of Roberto and Nohemí García Castro’s seven children entered the world.
-Before Horacio came José, Óscar, and Silvia; after him were Cuca, Roberto, and Jaime.
+Horacio’s father was Roberto Piña Trujillo, a corn-mill operator on a communal farm called Ejido las Maravillas.
+On March 12, 1945, the fourth of Roberto and Nohemí García Castro’s seven children entered the world.1 Before Horacio came José, Óscar, and Silvia; after him were Cuca, Roberto, and Jaime.

 Matamoros is a baseball-loving city, as is much of northern Mexico.
-Roberto Piña was a semi-pro pitcher (with a conventional overhand delivery).
-Horacio, however, barely touched bat and ball growing up -- he favored soccer.
+Roberto Piña was a semipro pitcher (with a conventional overhand delivery).
+Horacio, however, barely touched bat and ball growing up – he favored soccer.
 He played goalie and sweeper because of his height.
 He only came to baseball by chance at age 17 after picking up a foul ball from a local field called Campo Cámara.
 His return throw was impressive enough to prompt someone to ask if he wanted to play ball.
-Horacio demurred, but the additional promise of 50 pesos -- good money for the time -- got him to join his first team.
-La Paletería Galindo (a purveyor of paletas, or Mexican popsicles) was the sponsor.
-He later pitched for another team called “Los Chicos del Once.”3
+Horacio demurred, but the additional promise of 50 pesos – good money for the time – got him to join his first team.
+La Paletería Galindo (a purveyor of paletas, or Mexican popsicles) was the sponsor.2 He later pitched for another team called “Los Chicos del Once.”3

 There were other local clubs in Gómez Palacio.
 During a 1963 game there, the gangling teenager got nicknamed for life.
-He stood well over six feet tall but then weighed little more than 150 pounds.
-A friend named Joaquín Gómez first called him “slice of watermelon” and then Ejote.
-The latter tag stuck.
+He stood well over 6 feet tall but then weighed little more than 150 pounds.4 A friend named Joaquín Gómez first called him “slice of watermelon” and then Ejote.
+The latter tag stuck.5

 For the 1965 season, Piña joined Zacatecas in the Mexican Center League (Class A), a Puebla farm club also known as the Pericos (Parrots).
 He pitched 116 innings in 38 games, winning four and losing six.
 Control was a problem, as he walked 72 men, fueling a fat 6.60 ERA.

-In 1967, Piña made the Puebla team.
+In 1967 Piña made the Puebla team.
 Even after he threw a 1-0 shutout, the Pericos had their doubts about whether he could be a starter.
-Horacio therefore decided to return to La Liga del Norte, but Cuban manager Tony Castaño convinced him to stay.
-Piña went on to win 16 games against 11 losses for the last-place club, while posting a 3.28 ERA.
+Horacio therefore decided to return to La Liga del Norte, but Cuban manager Tony Castaño persuaded him to stay.9 Piña went on to win 16 games against 11 losses for the last-place club, while posting a 3.28 ERA.
 The Mexican Baseball Writers Association did not make its annual MVP and Rookie of the Year selections that year, owing to an internal dispute.
-The Mexico City sports paper La Afición polled the league’s managers, though, and they named Horacio top rookie.
+The Mexico City sports paper La Afición polled the league’s managers, though, and they named Horacio top rookie.10

 Regino “Reggie” Otero, a scout for the Cleveland Indians, was paying attention, Otero, a Cuban who had played briefly with the Chicago Cubs in 1945, had moved into scouting after serving as a coach with the Tribe in 1966.
 Cleveland worked out a deal with Puebla, and Horacio then joined Reno in the California League (Class A).
 There he went 1-0, 4.00 in 18 innings across three games.

 After the summer season ended, Piña played winter ball at home for the first time in La Liga Mexicana del Pacífico (LMP).
 The owner of the Culiacán Tomateros, merchant Juan Ley Fong (known as “Chino” for his Chinese birth) brought him aboard.
-In December 1967, Horacio reeled off an impressive streak of 46 1/3 scoreless innings, still a league record.
-It started with 13 2/3 innings in relief on the 12th; three straight shutouts followed before opponents finally got to him in the sixth inning of his next start.
+In December 1967 Horacio reeled off an impressive streak of 46⅓ scoreless innings, still (as of 2014) a league record.
+It started with 13⅔ innings in relief on the 12th; three straight shutouts followed before opponents finally got to him in the sixth inning of his next start.
 Piña also pitched a no-hitter that winter, winning 2-1.

 Horacio pitched in spring training with the Indians in 1968.
 He opened the season on loan to the Portland Beavers, Cleveland’s Triple-A affiliate, and made five sharp starts, including a one-hitter with nine strikeouts his first time out.
 Overall, he was 3-1, 0.69 in 39 innings before returning to Puebla in mid-May.
-That was the deal he made with the Indians front office -- under threat of fine and/or suspension -- because his salary was lower in Triple-A than the Mexican League.
+That was the deal he made with the Indians front office – under threat of fine and/or suspension – because his salary was lower in Triple-A than the Mexican League.11

 Piña made his big-league debut at Cleveland’s Municipal Stadium on August 14.
 In relief of Luis Tiant, he retired all six Detroit Tigers who faced him, striking out four.
 Three days later, again at home, he relieved his fellow Mexican Vicente Romo and picked up the last two outs against the Chicago White Sox.
 It was his first of 38 saves in the majors.

 Author Bruce Markusen, who chronicled the Oakland dynasty of the early ’70s, described Piña.
-“At six feet, two inches, and 160 pounds, the reed-thin right-hander . . .earned the nickname ‘Ichabod Crane’ during his early major league days.
-An impressive physical specimen he was not.”
-During the ’70s, Horacio filled out to nearly 180 pounds.
+“At six feet, two inches, and 160 pounds, the reed-thin right-hander .earned the nickname ‘Ichabod Crane’ during his early major league days.
+An impressive physical specimen he was not.”14 During the ’70s, Horacio filled out to nearly 180 pounds.
 His wiry hair also grew quite bushy at times (as depicted on his Mexican Hall of Fame plaque and his bust at Campo Cámara).

-Piña was late reporting to the Senators camp in 1970, until manager Ted Williams threatened to fine him $100 a day.
-But when he did arrive, Williams became his benefactor.
+Piña was late reporting to the Senators camp in 1970, until manager Ted Williams threatened to fine him $100 a day.19 But when he did arrive, Williams became his benefactor.
 Although the general public was unaware back then, at least some of the Senators knew that Williams (who spoke some Spanish) had Mexican heritage.
 They did not know that it was on his mother’s side, though, because Ted almost never spoke of family.
-Horacio has said that it was not a surrogate father-son relationship, yet “The Splendid Splinter” may still have seen something of his former self in El Ejote.
+Horacio has said that it was not a surrogate father-son relationship, yet the Splendid Splinter may still have seen something of his former self in El Ejote.

-Even so, author Thomas Boswell is fond of recounting one unflattering (yet funny) memory of an outing at Griffith Stadium.
+Even so, author Thomas Boswell fondly recounted one unflattering (yet funny) memory of an outing at Griffith Stadium.
 “Once, we saw the Senators’ flamboyant submarine pitcher, Horacio Pina, as he caught his spikes and tripped in mid-delivery.
 He rolled down the mound in a sideways tangle as though he’d somehow nailed his own hand to the ground.
-For years, when somebody tried to be too flashy and fell on his face, my mother would intone, ‘Horaaaacio Piiiina.’’”
+For years, when somebody tried to be too flashy and fell on his face, my mother would intone, ‘Horaaaacio Piiiina.’’’21

-On November 30, the Rangers traded Piña to Oakland for a former Washington teammate, first baseman Mike Epstein.
-The A’s sought room in their lineup for Gene Tenace, whose shoulder ailment was limiting his ability to catch.
-The Oakland Tribune took a dim view of the deal -- “Epstein [was] surrendered rather cheaply, it seemed” -- but it worked out well for the A’s.
-The disgruntled slugger played only 27 games for Texas in ’73 before they peddled him to the Angels.
+On November 30 the Rangers traded Piña to Oakland for a former Washington teammate, first baseman Mike Epstein.
+The A’s sought room in their lineup for Gene Tenace, whose shoulder ailment was limiting his ability to catch.23 The Oakland Tribune took a dim view of the deal – “Epstein [was] surrendered rather cheaply, it seemed”24 – but it worked out well for the A’s.
+The disgruntled slugger played only 27 games for Texas in ’73 before they peddled him to the Angels, where he struggled for the rest of that season.
 “Superjew” was out of the majors after just 18 games with California in 1974.

 “Initially, Pina had also failed to impress Stock, who noted his past inability to handle left-handed batters.
 Pina, an effective side-arming pitcher against right-handed hitters, seemed unwilling to use that style against lefties.
 ‘He was coming over the top to left-handers and his ball always was up,’ Stock explained to The Sporting News.
 ‘His natural motion is side-arm, and his ball sinks when he throws it that way.’

 “Stock quickly convinced Pina to rid himself of the overhand delivery and show courage in using his side-winding motion at all times.
-Pina had been given such advice in the past, but the recommendations never stuck -- until now.
+Pina had been given such advice in the past, but the recommendations never stuck – until now.
 With his long fingers and large hands, Pina already threw his best pitch, a sinking palmball, more effectively than most pitchers.
-Pina’s palmball now became lethal to left-handed hitters, as well.”
-He had learned the pitch from bullpen mate Joe Grzenda with the Senators and mastered it in winter ball.27
+Pina’s palmball now became lethal to left-handed hitters, as well.”26 He had learned the pitch from bullpen mate Joe Grzenda with the Senators and mastered it in winter ball.27